-This is the eighteenth leg of the York Factory Express stream, and today we are travelling up the Athabasca River west of Fort Assiniboine.
-At the end of the post we will have reached Jasper’s House.
-Interestingly, in some years this journey was made in canoes, but at some point in time the Hudson’s Bay men substituted a variation of York Boats, for the birchbark canoes.
-As they departed Fort Assiniboine in 1826, Aemilus Simpson wrote this about the Canadiens who were at that time responsible for the heavy work of paddling the canoes upriver.
+This is the eighteenth leg of the York Factory Express stream, and today we are travelling up the Athabasca River to Jasper’s House, west of Fort Assiniboine.
+Interestingly, in some years this journey to Jasper’s House was made in canoes, but at some point in time the Hudson’s Bay men substituted a variation of York Boats, for the birchbark canoes.
+As they departed Fort Assiniboine in 1826, Aemilus Simpson wrote this about the Canadiens who were at that time responsible for the heavy work of paddling the canoes upriver to Jasper’s House.

 Our brigade being distributed into three Canoes, very deeply laden, each Canoe has seven Men, besides boys, but heavy laden as we are [we] make Comparatively quick progress to what we did in the Boats ascending the Saskatchewan [River], and the Canadian crews appear very well pleased with the change, as they are much more used to and understand the management of the Birch Canoes much better than the Boats.
 To the passengers however the change I think affords us no advantage, the heavy lading reducing our room to very small bounds.
 [B.223/223/a/3, HBCA].

 The boats the HBC men used on the Athabasca River were different from the York boats they used on the Saskatchewan River.
-York boats had pointed ends; the Athabasca boats were sturgeon-nosed, meaning they had a flat end at front and back.
-Sturgeon-nosed boats were quicker and easier to build, but may not have been as well-crafted as the old York boats.
+York boats had pointed ends; the Athabasca boats were truncated, meaning they had a flat end at front and back.
+Truncated boats were quicker and easier to build, but may not have been as well-crafted as the old York boats.
 Over the years there were many complaints about these large, unwieldy boats, but by 1848 Governor Simpson advised the HBC Board of Management at Fort Vancouver that, according to Thomas Lowe, the Athabasca river boats were “light handy craft of small draft of water, better adapted for the navigation, than any other we have in our power to institute.”
+And so, over the years, the river journey between Fort Assiniboine and Jasper’s House became easier and quicker, as the boats improved.

 So, seeing as I have already mentioned Thomas Lowe’s 1848 journey to York Factory and return, I will post what he has to say of this section of the journey here, beginning with his arrival at Fort Assiniboine: